 You'll be logging into a command-line terminal window on Stokes or Newton via Secure Shell (SSH).
 How this is done depends on which client system you are using.
 The examples here are shown for Stokes (accessed at stokes.ist.ucf.edu) but Newton (accessed at newton.ist.ucf.edu) is accessed similarly (simply, replace "stokes.ist.ucf.edu" with "newton.ist.ucf.edu").
 From which kind of machine are you trying to access one of the clusters?

-If you're using a Unix variant, you can use
+If you're using a Unix/Linux variant or Windows 10 ver.
+1803 or later, you can use

 To log in, it's as simple as the following command: